Reciprocal Borrowing Agreements: Direct Borrowing from Non-Queen's Libraries

 Borrowing from University Libraries in Ontario (non-Omni Libraries)

-All Queen's students and faculty can apply for borrowing privileges for other Canadian universities and non-Collaborative Futures' schools under the terms of the "Inter University Borrowing Program" (IUBP) sponsored by the Ontario Council of University Libraries (OCUL).
+All Queen's students, staff, and faculty can apply for borrowing privileges for other Canadian universities and non-Collaborative Futures' schools under the terms of the "Inter University Borrowing Program" (IUBP) sponsored by the Ontario Council of University Libraries (OCUL).
 The one exception is the University of Toronto, which restricts the inter-university borrowing privilege to faculty and graduate students only and charges a fee for library privileges.
 To request a card, the student, staff, or faculty member can either visit the Information Services Desk at Stauffer Library or fill out the form online IUBP Online Application Form.

 Students who are registered at other Ontario universities may apply for a Queen's library card by filling in an application form and by presenting a valid student card from their home university along with another piece of personal identification.
 Similarly, faculty employed at other Ontario universities may apply for a Queen's library card by presenting a valid staff card from their home university along with another piece of personal identification.
 (Note: The one exception is RMC students and faculty, who do not need to fill in an IUBP application form to borrow from a Queen's library as long as their RMC student or staff card has an RMC barcode on it.)

 Borrowing from University Libraries in Quebec

 The reciprocal borrower agreement between Ontario and Quebec university libraries is restricted to faculty, undergraduate and graduate students only.
-Because presenting personal ID and a "OCUL" card will be required by the Quebec university, be sure to apply at the Stauffer Library Information desk during regular business hours for the "OCUL" card in advance of your trip to Quebec or fill out the online form IUBP Online Application Form.
+Because presenting personal ID and a "OCUL" card will be required by the Quebec university, be sure to apply at the Information Desk at Stauffer Library during regular business hours for the "OCUL" card in advance of your trip to Quebec or fill out the online form IUBP Online Application Form.